DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: Implementation and Setup

-For video transmission, we also consider two baselines: i) direct deployment of existing DeepJSCC~\cite{li2021deepvideo}, where the same neural network mentioned in Section~\ref{ssec:implementation} is adopted without our proposal and further trained with OFDM; ii) standard video codecs, where H.264 is adopted for source coding, LDPC code is employed for channel coding, and 16-QAM is used for modulation.
+For video transmission, we also consider three baselines: i) direct deployment of existing neural network (where entropy coding module is removed)~\cite{li2021deepvideo}, where the same neural network mentioned in Section~\ref{ssec:implementation} is adopted without our proposal and further trained with OFDM; ii) standard video codecs, where H.264 is adopted for source coding, LDPC code is employed for channel coding, and 16-QAM is used for modulation. iii) advanced video codecs, where H.265 is adopted for source coding, LDPC coding is employed for channel coding, and 16-QAM is used for modulation.

 To ensure a fair comparison, all schemes are evaluated under the same transmission latency during the experiment.
 The compression ratios of JPEG and H.264 are adjusted according to the channel code rate and modulation order to meet the transmission latency requirement.
 For image transmission, PSNR is employed as the performance metric.
 For video transmission, we adopt the multiscale structural similarity index measure (MS-SSIM) to evaluate the quality of the reconstructed frames.
 Following recent work \cite{wang2022wirelessvideo}, we express MS-SSIM in dB using the formula $-10\log(1-\text{MS-SSIM})$.